Netanyahu pushes back against new pressure over Gaza and hostages: 'No one will preach to me'

 Israelis had poured into the streets late Sunday in grief and anger in what appeared to be the largest protest since the start of the war.
 The families and much of the public blamed Netanyahu, saying the hostages could have been returned alive in a deal with Hamas.
 A rare general strike was held across the country on Monday.

+Late Monday, several thousand demonstrators gathered outside Netanyahu’s private home in central Jerusalem, chanting, “Deal.
+Now." and carrying coffins draped in the Israeli flag.
+Scuffles broke out when police snatched away the coffins, and several protesters were arrested.
+Thousands more marched outside Netanyahu’s Likud party in Tel Aviv, according to Israeli media.

 But others support Netanyahu's drive to continue the campaign in Gaza, which was triggered by Hamas' Oct.
-7 attack into Israel and has caused massive death and destruction in the territory.
+7 attack into Israel and has killed tens of thousands of Palestinians in the territory.
 Netanyahu says the assault will force militants to give in to Israeli demands, potentially facilitate rescue operations and ultimately annihilate the group.

 Key ally the United States is showing impatience.
 Biden spoke to reporters as he arrived at the White House for a Situation Room meeting with the U.S. mediation team in the negotiations.
 Asked if Netanyahu was doing enough, Biden responded, “No.”